animesh-chouhan/animesh-chouhan.github.io/DeepThought/content/posts/differentiation.md

 While symbolic differentiation provides the exact mathematical expression for a function's rate of change, this elegance often falls short in real-world applications.
 What if your function isn't a neat equation, but rather a stream of experimental data or a "black-box" algorithm?

 In these common scenarios, symbolic methods are simply unfeasible.
 This is precisely where numerical differentiation comes into picture.
-By approximating the derivative using discrete function values, it allows us to analyze the behavior of functions derived from empirical observations, complex simulations, or even cutting-edge machine learning models—areas where symbolic methods can't reach.
+By approximating the derivative using discrete function values, it allows us to analyze the behavior of functions derived from empirical observations, complex simulations, or even cutting-edge machine learning models, areas where symbolic methods can't reach.

 ### 2. Numerical Differentiation